We think this movie stands out for:

 Is it any good?

-Families can discuss the unique nature of Edna's "new" family.
+Families can discuss the unique nature of Edna's "new" family in Places in the Heart.
 How does that reflect the variety of family structures in the United States today?

 Use Edna's experience with the bank and Moze's encounters with the cotton merchant as examples of prejudices against both women and racial minorities.
 How much has changed since the events in this movie?
 Do you think we have further to go? .Why?